 - It is not compatible with the

 While many reviewers appreciate the quality of the filter, some have found the materials to feel cheap.
 Additionally, the filter does not always fit snuggly on all mics, and users who want coverage for the whole mic may need to purchase two filters.

 Another common complaint is that the bands are not long, making it difficult to achieve a secure fit.
 On the other hand, many people recommend this filter and find it does a decent job.

 Despite its drawbacks, the PEMOTech Three-Layer Pop Filter remains a popular choice among budget-conscious shoppers.

 5. EJT 6-Inch Microphone Pop Filter

-This double layer also helps to stop any saliva particles from touching your microphone, reducing the risk of corrosion over time.
+This double layer also helps stop saliva particles from touching your microphone, reducing the risk of corrosion over time.

-It has a 360º gooseneck stabilizing arm that is strong enough to support this large pop filter’s weight with ease.
+It has a 360º gooseneck stabilizing arm that is strong enough to support this large pop filter’s weight.
 This doesn’t sacrifice anything in terms of flexibility, though, and you’ll still be able to position it at the perfect angle.

-You’ll also be able to attach this pop filter to a wide variety of microphone stand designs, including tabletop, boom arm, and floor-standing.
+You’ll also be able to attach this pop filter to various microphone stand designs, including tabletop, boom arm, and floor-standing.
 This is thanks to the fully adjustable grip, which also features an integrated rubber ring to provide even more stability.

 - It has a 6-inch circumference and 5-inch diameter, so it is ideal for use with larger microphones.